PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part2-Installing-Packages.md

 #2.
 Installing R Packages

-One of the biggest selling points of R is access to the rich set of statistical and visualisation packages that have been written for it by the community and organizations.
+One of the biggest selling points of R is access to a rich set of statistical and visualisation packages that have been written by the community and contributing organizations.
 Moreover, R makes it extremely trivial to import and use these packages both from its console, and from a R script.

 You can see a full list of community contributed packages [here](https://cran.r-project.org/web/packages/).
 This is the default source which R looks at for fetching packages.
 For the purposes of this workshop we will be using a package called [nnet](https://cran.r-project.org/web/packages/nnet/index.html), a popular implementation of a feed-forward neural network.
 We'll also indirectly use the [scales](https://cran.r-project.org/web/packages/scales/index.html) package for visualization.

 ##Installing Packages

-RStudio allows you to install packages through the UI, but we will do it more quickly from the command line.
+RStudio allows you to install packages through the UI, but we will do it more quickly from the console.

 1. Open __RStudio__.
-2. In the console window, enter the following command:
+2. In the __console__ window, enter the following command:
   ```R
   installed.packages()
   ```